JMead171/readme-generator/README.md

   * [Contributing](#contributing)

   ## Installation

-  i
+  Clone GitHub files and install Node and inquirer modules.

   ## Usage

-  u
+  This project creates a README file.

   ## License

-  The project is licensed by BSD
+  The project is licensed by Apache.

   ## Contributing

-  c
+  Pull requests are welcome.
+For major chages, please open an issue first to discuss what you would like to change.
+Make sure to update tests as required.

   ## Tests

-  t
+  npm test

   ## Questions

-  Please send questions to j more information can be found at g
+  Please send questions to jeffdmead171@gmail.com, more information can be found at https://github.com/JMead171/readme-generator